Roasted Butternut Squash with Penne and Garlic Cream Sauce! – A delicious and easy to make side dish or main meal for Fall and Holidays!

 Heat oven to 400 degrees.

 In large skillet, melt butter and saute garlic until fragrant, about 2-3 minutes.

-Drain pasta and return to pot.
+Drain pasta and return to pot it was cooked in

 Add cream sauce to pot with pasta along with 3/4 of the roasted squash.

-Sprinkle top with reserved squash.
+Sprinkle top with reserved squash and remaining parmasan.

 Reduce oven heat to 350 degrees.
-Bake for 20 minutes or until bubbly.
+Bake for 20 minutes or until bubbly and hot.

 To make ahead of time.
 Stir half of the cream sauce into the cooked pasta and butternut squash.
 Store remaining cream sauce and casserole in fridge for up to 12 hours.
 Before serving, heat cream sauce in microwave for about one minute.
 Pour over casserole and bake at 350 degrees for about 20 minutes.